 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the District.
 All fiduciary activities are reported only in the fund financial statements.
-Governmental activities normally are supported by taxes, intergovernmental revenues, and other nonexchange transactions.
+Governmental activities normally are supported by taxes and, intergovernmental revenues.